-Safety and performance are the most important considerations when choosing indoor hockey sports hall flooring.
+Slip resistance and smooth, level playing surfaces are key considerations when choosing indoor hockey sports hall flooring.

-Hockey players rely on their sports flooring having high levels of slip resistance as they constantly move around the court.
+Hockey players rely on their sports flooring having high levels of slip resistance as they are constantly moving around the court at speed.
 So, for indoor hockey courts, sprung systems are the best option as they are long lasting and provide excellent comfort and support for players.
-We offer a full range of sports flooring options to suit all levels of indoor hockey, from community use through to international level.
+We offer a full range of indoor sports flooring with playing surface options to suit all levels of indoor hockey.

 All our sports flooring complies with the latest regulations and standards, and are an ideal choice for leisure centres, multi-use community halls, school and university sports halls or arenas.

-Benefits of Sprung Synthetic Over Sprung Timber Finishes for your Indoor Hockey Court
+Comparing Sprung Synthetic Courts vs Sprung Timber Courts for Indoor Hockey

 Commonly in the past, the usual go-to surface within a sports hall was solid timber.
 With advances in technology and material science the sports industry has seen a significant move towards premium engineered timber, or sprung systems finished in solid (non foam-backed) playing surfaces.
 We offer a full range of sports floor systems including premium engineered sports timber, sport linoleum, sport vinyl and seamless polyurethane (PU), therefore we have no bias to any one particular playing surface.
 What we have seen, however, is an ever increasing trend towards solid synthetic surfaces, installed onto our Komfort Plus or Flexi-Beam Plus sprung systems, especially in light of the latest ESFA requirements.